Information for landlords

-LHA is Housing Benefit for people on benefits or low incomes who rent from private landlords.
+Local Housing Allowance (LHA) is Housing Benefit for people on benefits or low incomes who rent from private landlords.
 LHA is based on the number of rooms people are allowed and not how much the rent for the property they live in actually is.
-The number of rooms allowed depends on who lives with the claimant and so depends on the size of their family.

 The maximum amount of LHA paid will depend on: